isaacd9/pg_typescript/README.md

 calls to the function will use the cached modules rather than resolving them again.

+## FAQ
+### What is this?
+A PostgreSQL extension that allows running TypeScript functions in PostgreSQL via Deno/V8.

+### Why?
+Why not?
+(More seriously, this is useful for re-using existing TypeScript code in PostgreSQL without rewriting it, and integrating with existing TypeScript tooling and libraries.
+Beyond that, this enables complex program execution directly in PostgreSQL, which is useful for deploying software close to your data for low-latency access.)

+### Should I use this in production?
+Probably not.
+This is still alpha quality software right now that has not been thoroughly tested in production PostgreSQL environments.
+But give it a go and let me know how it works!

 ## Project Status
 This is **alpha** quality software that you probably shouldn't use in production yet.
 That said, the integration tests are comprehensive and the basic functionality works